Summary

 and communicate to firmware regarding the state of the test, results, and recoreded realtime data

 saved to the kernel trace buffer.
+Used the

 warp web server framework, which is a minimal